• Day 2: Wednesday, 6 May

 This session will bring together renewable energy developers and community energy representatives, to explore an overarching framework for fair benefit sharing, and then dive into specific and concrete case examples of how this can be put to practise in different Member states

-Budget Smarter: Practical Financial Management for LIFE Projects
+Budget Smarter: Practical Financial Management for LIFE Projects, for REScoop.eu members only.

 Closing Speeches & Reception